RHFieldProductManagement/ocp4_aio_role_deploy_cnvlab/files/lab/workshop/content/live-migration.md

 oc get vmi
 ```

-Note that the VM has been automatically live migrated back to an available worker, as per the `EvictionStrategy`, in this case `ocp4-worker3.aio.example.com`.
+Note that the VM has been automatically live migrated back to an available worker and is not on the `SchedulingDisabled` worker, as per the `EvictionStrategy`, in this case `ocp4-worker3.aio.example.com`.

 ~~~bash
 NAME               AGE   PHASE     IP               NODENAME                       READY